Literary-Insights/blog/src/content/blog/Moneyball - Lewis, Michael.txt-1.md

 - When closer Jason Isringhausen left via free agency, the A's were able to get draft picks in return that they used to select new prospects.
 This showed how fungible players could be if you focused on finding and developing talent rather than paying stars.

-- Beane took a similar approach when Johnny Damon left, trading for replacement players and focusing on on-base percentage rather than flashy stolen bases or slugging stats.
+- Beane took a similar approach when Johnny Damon left, trading for replacement players and focusing on on-base percentage rather than flashy stolen bases or slug: ging stats.

-- Paul DePodesta developed a sabermetric model showing that on-base percentage was about 3 times more important for scoring runs than slugging percentage, a radical idea at the time.
+- Paul DePodesta developed a sabermetric model showing that on-base percentage was about 3 times more important for scoring runs than slug: ging percentage, a radical idea at the time.
 This informed the A's strategy of underpaying for players who got on base over power hitters.

 - In summary, Beane focused on developing talent internally and replacing stars through trades and draft picks, recognizing that players were more fungible and replaceable than commonly believed if you focused on optimal sabermetric values like on-base percentage.
 This allowed the A's to compete on a small budget.